 The EN Rating system seems daunting, but it’s actually pretty easy to understand once you know the terms and what they mean.

-In practice, the EN Rating system is basically a standardized system for temperature rating, which establishes a metric for the industry to use and attempts to keep confusion at a minimum in order for the consumer to easily understand how much warmth they can expect.
+In practice, the EN Rating system is basically a standardized system for temperature ratings, which establishes a metric for the industry to use and attempts to keep confusion at a minimum in order for the consumer to easily understand how much warmth they can expect from their sleeping bags.

-There are two terms you ought to know: EN Comfort Rating and EN Lower Limit.
-These are made to make knowing what temperatures you can comfortably sleep at much easier.
+There are two terms you ought to know: EN Comfort Rating and EN Lower Temperature Limit.
+Some cool weather bags even have an upper limit so you don't over heat.
+These ratings are made to make knowing what temperatures you can comfortably sleep at much easier.
 It’s important to know these because you could potentially fix all of your sleep problems by adjusting properly to your appropriate EN rating.

-Another thing about EN is that it uses trends and patterns in gender, meaning it may not apply to everyone, as a rule.
+While a comfort rating signifies that a camper should be able to sleep comfortably at a specified temperature, a lower temperature limit rating means the designated temperature is the lowest possible temperature where a camper can sleep safely.
+Another thing about EN is that it uses trends and patterns in gender, meaning the comfort rating may not apply to everyone, as a rule.
 Therefore, it’s best used as a guideline for determining how to get better sleep while outdoors.

 EN Comfort Rating

-Generally, the EN Comfort Rating is designed to measure temperatures that women can usually expect to feel comfortable during sleep.
+While you're not likely to find specific women's sleeping bags, generally, the EN Comfort Rating is designed to measure temperatures that women can expect to feel comfortable during sleep.
 Typically, women can sleep in temperatures colder than what men can.

 How To Choose The Right EN Rating